AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Experimental Setup

-When experimenting, the following two modifications are made to Agentless.
-First, when explanations are provided, the following text is added to the bug report given to Agentless: `In addition, a trustworthy process has provided the following explanation for the bug: \{\toolname explanation\}'.
-Second, while Agentless by default generates ten patches and picks one of them to submit, we omit the selection process and evaluate all ten patches to understand the fine-grained effect of providing explanations.
+When experimenting, we make two modifications to Agentless.
+First, we append the explanation to the bug report as follows: ``In addition, a trustworthy process has provided the following explanation for the bug: \{\toolname explanation\}''.
+Second, whereas Agentless normally generates ten patches and selects one to submit, we instead evaluate all ten patches to assess the effect of providing explanations more comprehensively.

+\paragraph{RQ4: Generalization across LLMs} In RQ1–RQ3, we reported results for \toolname generated with gpt-5-mini, the same LLM used by our best baseline, OpenHands.
+In RQ4, we repeat the experiments from RQ1–RQ3 using several other LLMs to assess the generalizability of \toolname across different models.
+In particular, we evaluate \toolname on Claude-3-5-Sonnet, a closed-weight LLM from a different provider, and DeepSeek-v3.2, an open-weight model.

-\paragraph{Parameters} The PBT agent was allowed at most 30 requests to the LLM, for the sake of time and cost.
-For the code exploration agent, at most 15 invocations of the search tool are allowed, which is its default setting~\cite{specrover-repo}.
-The infection condition agent was allowed to suggest lines at most three times (giving locations executed by all inputs in the input condition); for each line suggested, the infection condition is iteratively improved at most three times.
-We use OpenAI's gpt-4o-2024-11-20 as the LLM backend, with temperature 0.0 to be as deterministic as possible.
-The programs-under-test are set up with the official Docker images of SWE-bench Verified, with a memory limit of 6GB for each container.
-The machine used is a c5a.24xlarge AWS EC2 instance.
+\paragraph{Parameters} The PBT agent was allowed at most 50 requests to the LLM to limit time and cost.
+For the code exploration agent, up to 50 invocations of the search tool were permitted, which is its default setting~\cite{specrover-repo}.
+The infection condition agent could suggest lines at most five times, and for each suggested line, the infection condition was iteratively improved up to five times.
+For fair comparison with OpenHands in RQ2, the experiments in RQ1–RQ3 were performed on gpt-5-mini.
+The programs under test were set up using the official Docker images of SWE-bench Verified, with a memory limit of 6 GB per container.

 \end{description}